AdaCore/gnatcoverage/tools/gnatcov/doctemp/source_coverage.rst

   2.1.
 STMT COVERAGE
   ------------------

-  engines.adb:71:10: statement not executed
+  ranges.adb:8:10: statement not executed

   1 violation.

   2.2.
 DECISION COVERAGE
   ----------------------

-  engines.adb:70:14: decision outcome TRUE never exercised
+  ranges.adb:5:10: decision outcome FALSE never exercised

   1 violation.

   2.3.
 MCDC COVERAGE
   ------------------

-  engines.adb:34:14: condition has no independent influence pair, MC/DC not achieved engines.adb:46:13: condition has no independent influence pair, MC/DC not achieved
+  ranges.adb:6:17: condition has no independent influence pair, MC/DC not achieved

-  2 violations.

-When multiple violations apply someplace, the most salliant diagnostic is emitted alone.
-For instance, if an Ada statement like ``X := A and then B;`` is not covered at all, a ``statement not executed`` violation is emitted alone, even if we're assessing for, say, :option:`--level=stmt+decision` ; |gcv| emits no decision oriented violation in this case.
+  1 violation.

 Analysis Summary
 ^^^^^^^^^^^^^^^^

-The *Analysis Summary* section summarizes just the counts reported in each of the previous report sections.
+The *Analysis Summary* report section summarizes just the counts reported in each of the previous sections.
 For our example report so far, this would be:

 ::